IgniteUI/igniteui-docfx/en/components/categorychart.md

 export class AppModule {}
 ```

 It's also possible to load a more minimal configuration of category chart whereby it can only load a subset of the possible series, and exclude other optional features by instead loading the `IgxCategoryChartCoreModule`, and the dynamic module for the series in question, e.g. `IgxLineSeriesDynamicModule`.
-If the `chartType` is `Auto`, it wil make sure to select a series type that has been loaded.
+If the `ChartType` is `Auto`, it wil make sure to select a series type that has been loaded.

 <div class="divider--half"></div>